90% of mutual funds follow an active investing style.

 #2.
 Complete the KYC Process

 Provide your PAN & Aadhar number as identity and address proof.
-Zerodha will guide you through the process and provide you the required instructions.
+Zerodha will guide you through the process and provide you with the required instructions.

 #3.
 Activate Zerodha Coin